puppetlabs/puppetlabs-patching_as_code/README.md

 ## Description

-This module provides automatic patch management for Linux and Windows through desired state code.
+This module provides automatic patch management for Linux, Windows and Chocolatey through desired state code.

 ## Setup

 ### What this module affects

-This module will leverage the fact data provided by either the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) or PE 2019.8's builtin `pe_patch` module.
+This module will leverage the fact data provided by either the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) or PE 2019.8's builtin `pe_patch` module for OS patches and Linux application patches (when based on Linux package manager repositories).
+It is also able to detect outdated Chocolatey packages.
 Once available patches are known via the above facts, the module will install the patches during the configured patch window.
-* For Linux operating systems, this happens through the native Package resource.
+* For Linux operating systems, this happens through the native Package resource in Puppet.
 * For Windows operating systems, this happens through the `patching_as_code::kb` class, which comes with this module.
+* For Chocolatey packages on Windows, this happens through the native Package resource in Puppet.
 * By default, a reboot is only performed when necessary at the end of a patch run that actually installed patches.
 You can change this behavior though, to either always reboot or never reboot.
 * You can define pre-patch, post-patch and pre-reboot commands for patching runs.
 We recommend that for Windows, you use Powershell-based commands for these.
 Specifically for pre-reboot commands on Windows, you *must* use Powershell-based commands.
-* This module will report the configuration for each node in a `patching_as_code_config` fact
+* This module will report the configuration for each node in a `patching_as_code_config` fact.
+* This module will report outdated Chocolatey packages for each node in a `patching_as_code_choco` fact.

 ### Setup Requirements

-To start with patching_as_code, complete the following prerequirements:
+To start with `patching_as_code`, complete the following prerequirements:
-* Ensure this module and its dependencies are added to your control repo's Puppetfile
+* Ensure this module and its dependencies are added to your control repo's Puppetfile.
-* If you are **not** running Puppet Enterprise 2019.8.0 or higher, you'll also need to add the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) module to your control repo's Puppetfile
+* If you are **not** running Puppet Enterprise 2019.8.0 or higher, you'll also need to add the [albatrossflavour/os_patching](https://forge.puppet.com/albatrossflavour/os_patching) module to your control repo's Puppetfile.
 * If you **are** running Puppet Enterprise 2019.8.0 or higher, the built-in `pe_patch` module will be used by default.
 You can however force the use of the `os_patching` module if so desired, by setting the optional `patching_as_code::use_pe_patch` parameter to `false`.
 To prevent duplicate declarations of the `pe_patch` class in PE 2019.8.0+, this module will default to NOT declaring the `pe_patch` class.
 This allows you to use the builtin "PE Patch Management" classification groups to classify `pe_patch`.
-If you however would like this module to control the classification of `pe_patch` for you (and sync the `patch_group` parameter), please set the `patching_as_code::classify_pe_patch` parameter to `true`.
+If you however would like this module to control the classification of `pe_patch` for you (and sync the `patch_group` parameter, which is recommened), please set the `patching_as_code::classify_pe_patch` parameter to `true`.
 * For Linux operating systems, ensure your package managers are pointing to repositories that are publishing new package versions as needed
 * For Windows operating systems, ensure Windows Update is configured to check with a valid update server (either WSUS, Windows Update or Microsoft Update).
 If you want, you can use the [puppetlabs/wsus_client](https://forge.puppet.com/puppetlabs/wsus_client) module to manage the Windows Update configuration.
+* For Chocolatey packages, ensure your Chocolatey is pointing to repositories that are publishing new package versions as needed

 ### Beginning with patching_as_code